Conflict of interest: Recusal

 Those with a conflict of interest are expected to recuse themselves from (i.e., abstain from) decisions where such a conflict exists.
 The imperative for recusal varies depending upon the circumstance and profession, either as common sense ethics, codified ethics, or by statute.
-For example, if the governing board of a government agency is considering hiring a consulting firm for some task, and one firm being considered has, as a partner, a close relative of one of the board's members, then that board member should not vote on which firm is to be selected.
+For example, if the governing board of a government agency is considering hiring a consulting firm for a task, and one firm under consideration has a close relative of a board member as a partner, then that board member should not vote on which firm is selected.
 In fact, to minimize any conflict, the board member should not participate in any way in the decision, including discussions.

 Judges are supposed to recuse themselves from cases when personal conflicts of interest may arise.
 For example, if a judge has participated in a case previously in some other judicial role he/she is not allowed to try that case.
-Recusal is also expected when one of the lawyers in a case might be a close personal friend, or when the outcome of the case might affect the judge directly, such as whether a car maker is obliged to recall a model that a judge drives.
+Recusal is also expected when one of the lawyers in a case might be a close personal friend, or when the outcome of the case might directly affect the judge, such as whether a car maker is obliged to recall a model that a judge drives.
 This is required by law under Continental civil law systems and by the Rome Statute, organic law of the International Criminal Court.